peterdemin/waferslim/src/README.txt

 #################################
 # Using waferslim with fitnesse #
 #################################
-This release of waferslim has been tested with the fitnesse distributions 20090214 and 20090321.
+This release of waferslim has been tested with the fitnesse distribution 20100103.
 Fitnesse distributions are available online at http://fitnesse.org/FitNesseDevelopment.DownLoad Fitnesse requires a Java Runtime Environment (JRE): Java 6 is recommended.
 If you are unfamiliar with fitnesse, the tutorials online (referenced at